silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/03_Access_Control.md

 Any action you define on a controller must be defined in a `$allowed_actions` configuration array.
 This prevents users from directly calling methods that they shouldn't.

+> [!NOTE]
+> If the permission check fails, Silverstripe CMS will return a `403` Forbidden HTTP status.

 ```php
 namespace App\Control;